-The Queen adored Scotland and subsequently fell easily in love with their local breed, taking the Collie from the pastures and skyrocketing it into national stardom.
+The Queen adored Scotland and subsequently fell in love with their local breed, taking this beauty from the pastures and skyrocketing it into national stardom.

-It wasn’t long before the Collie phenomenon had spread to America, where the breed launched to fame thanks to American author and breeder Albert Payson Terhune’s Sunnybank Collies books.
+It wasn’t long before the phenomenon had spread to America.
+There the breed launched to fame thanks to American author and breeder Albert Payson Terhune’s Sunnybank Collies books.

 However, the Rough Collie reached their peak thanks to the success of Eric Knight’s novel Lassie Come-Home.